adslbarxatov/MakeDecision/README.md

 comparison, as well as specify significance of each criterion and each element.
 As a result, you’ll get the answer for the next question: “what way is the best”.

-Each step is provided with explanations for this method.
-If necessary, all steps can be repeated again.

 > First version of application was created in Microsoft Visual Basic 6.0 development environment.
-> This tool and, accordingly, the programming language 8 years ago were no longer the best development
+> This tool and, accordingly, the programming language were already no longer the best development
 > solutions.
 However, in this case, their capabilities were quite enough.
 In addition, their simplicity
 > made it possible to complete the application as soon as possible.
 This implementation only transfers
 > the solution to our common ecosystem for all other projects.